 CLINICAL: Depression, Postpartum Depression, and Chronic Pain Disorders

 Depression and chronic pain disorders are extremely debilitating conditions that frequently co-occur and disproportionally influence the lives of women and girls.
 These disorders are often characterized by low levels of positive affect, attentional impairments, somatic (bodily) symptoms, and poor social support.
-Our research strives to understand the primary contributing psychological and neurobiological factors that confer vulnerability and maintain symptoms in order to work toward identifying and developing effective, affordable, and accessible interventions that directly target and modify these contributing factors.
+Our transdiagnostic research strives to understand the primary contributing psychological and neurobiological factors that confer vulnerability and maintain symptoms in order to work toward identifying and developing effective, affordable, and accessible interventions that directly target and modify these contributing factors.

 TRANSLATIONAL: Neurobiological Correlates of Mindfulness-Based Interventions

 Many individuals with depression/postpartum depression and chronic pain disorders lack the vitality that is related to savoring, experiencing, and anticipating pleasant events.
-We are using EEG methods to study how Mindfulness-based interventions enhance positive affect, savoring, and improve attentional functions in individuals who experience high levels of stress.
+We are using EEG methods to study how Mindfulness-based interventions enhance positive emotions, savoring, and improve attentional functions in individuals who experience high levels of stress.